JeongWonJo/StackGAN/README.md

 * [Optional] To make embedding for your own dataset, ```python miscc/skipthought_embed.py --caption_path /path/to/your/caption.txt``` <br>
 Your captions in caption.txt should be in the equivalent order with filenames.pickle.
 For instance, *x* line in filenames.pickle specifies the path to *x* image, and similarly, *x* line in caption.txt file describes *x* image.<br><br>
 """write code"""<br>
-Download the coco image data from: """google drive url""" and extract them to *~/StackGAN/data/coco/.*
+Download the '2014 Train Images','2014 Train Images', and '2014 Train/Val annotations' from [coco dataset](http://cocodataset.org/#download).
+Extract them to *~/StackGAN/data/coco/.*
 <br>
 <br>